SPC-Facility-EMBL-Hamburg/differentialScanningFluorimetryApps/README.md

 # The FoldAffinity and MoltenProt apps

-Last time updated: August 2025
+Last time updated: October 2025

 ## Introduction